We Tried The TikTok-Viral Lip Stain Peel That Stays Put All Day

 @lilymmua #ad How AMAZING is the Wonder Blading Lip Color?!🤩🙌 @wonderskinus #wonderyou #wonderskinbeauty #ad #makeup #makeupreview #lipstain #viral ♬ Monkeys Spinning Monkeys - Kevin MacLeod & Kevin The Monkey

-Here's how it works (or watch the TikTok above): Apply two to three layers of the purple-tinted lip masque to your dry, clean, and decently exfoliated lips (this product is best for non-flaky lips).
+Here's how it works (or watch the TikTok above): apply two to three layers of the purple-tinted lip masque to your dry, clean, and decently exfoliated lips.
 After 30 seconds to a minute, spritz on the activator to your lips, which will then cause the purple masque to peel almost immediately.
 Using the included lip towel, gently wipe away any excess peel as needed — and, voila, your all-day lip stain will reveal itself.
 Some tingling may occur.
-For more color intensity, you can always add another layer of the masque and keep it on for a little longer than a minute before the spray.
+For more colour intensity, you can always add another layer of the masque and keep it on for a little longer than a minute before the spray.
 Sure, this application process involves a few more steps than your average liquid lipstick, but take the time to get this Wonder Blading kit on correctly, and you're guaranteed total lip coverage for nearly the whole day without needing to retouch your puckers.
-(Though, as some reviewers have mentioned, you may want to keep a balm handy if your lips tend to dry out.)
+Though, as some reviewers mention, you may want to keep a balm handy if your lips tend to dry out.

 This vegan lip kit is available in 12 non-transferring hues, and it includes one lip masque, one spray activator, and one mini lip towel for wiping off any dripping solution from the spray.
 Ahead, three members of the Most Wanted team peel and reveal their verdicts on this viral beauty product.